nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.

    3. Test case: `delete 0`<br>
       Expected: No student is deleted.
 Error details shown in the status message.
-Status bar remains the same.

    4. Other incorrect delete commands to try:<br>
       `delete`<br>